bluegreen-labs/weahtr/README.md

 ### Loading the package locally

-For now no `pip` based install is supported.
+For now, no online `pip` based install is supported.
 You can install the package by working in editor mode (if under development), or through a linked `pip` install.
 This works both in a Docker or in normal install, given that requirement are met.
 Editing mode also allows you to dynamically change the code.
 Note that